AndyAyersMS/coreclr/Documentation/design-docs/finally-optimizations.md

 invariants regarding EH are put in place, and before most other optimization, but run them after inlining
-(so empty finallys can be more readily identified) and after the addtion of implicit try-finallys created by the jit.
+(so empty finallys can be more readily identified) and after the addition of implicit try-finallys created by the jit.
 Empty finallys may arise later because of optimization, but this seems relatively uncommon.

 We will remove empty finallys first, then clone.

-Neither optimization will run in debug or min opts modes.
+Neither optimization will run when the jit is generating debuggable code or operating in min opts mode.

 ### Empty Finally Removal (Sketch)